pleo-io/antaeus/docs/rfc-invoice-billing-scheduling.md

 As most "Software as a Service" (SaaS) companies, Pleo needs to charge a subscription fee every month.
 Our database contains a few invoices for the different markets in which we operate.
-These invoices have an identifier, a reference to a customer, an amount and a status as enumerated below:
+These invoices have an identifier, a reference to a customer, an amount and a status as shown below:

 ```kotlin
 data class Invoice(